oskarkook/word_battle/README.md

 ## Development
 The back-end requires word lists for valid guesses and solutions.
 By default, these are loaded from `./words/valid_guesses.txt` and `./words/solutions.txt`.
-These files are not provided with the repository, so you should create your word lists there.
-Each word must be on its own line:
+These files are not provided with the repository, so you should create your own word lists there.
+Each word must be on a separate line:
 ```
 weary
 pilot